H.R. 5578: Expanding Whistleblower Protections for Contractors Act of 2025

 41 U.S. Code § 4712 — Enhancement of contractor protection from reprisal for disclosure of certain information

-This is the broader federal contractor and grantee whistleblower statute that Section 3 of the bill expands.
+This is the non-defense federal contractor whistleblower statute that Section 3 of the bill amends.

 Government Accountability Office — FraudNet